© Copyright Brian Lambert

 Below is the basic wiring configuration for both the Hornby R8243 and the Peco PL11 surface mounting motors.
 Note that each make uses different coloured wires for their operation and return connections.

 The very basics....
 Hornby R044 Passing Contact Lever

 Point Motor Wiring.
 Many layouts will use electric point motors, in my case I use Peco and Seep ones, but there are many other makes of solenoid motors available.
 They all work on the same simple principle.
 Apply a short burst of electrical power to a coil and an electromagnetic field is created.
 Place the coil around a tubular former and put a piece of iron (Iron core) inside the formers tube.
 Now when coil 1 is momentarily energised the core is pulled across into that coils tube by the electromagnetic field created.
 Then apply momentary power to coil 2 - the opposite coil, the iron core flies across into that coils tube.
 Now fit a drive pin centrally on the iron core and connect the pin to the points moving tie bar and you have a means of electrically moving the point over and back.

 The next item to consider is how these will operate and the wiring needed.
-I opted originally for stud and probe point control via my layouts mimic control panel, but I have since changed to sprung to centre off position toggle switches.
-But there are several other methods of switching the point motor feed - Hornby R044 black lever switch or the Peco PL26 are both passing contact levers and are just two of those readily available.
-Equally pres to make non locking push button can be used, here two per point are needed.
+I opted originally for stud and probe point control via my layouts mimic control panel, but I have since changed to sprung to centre off position toggle switches (On)-Off-(On) type.
+But there are several other methods of switching the point motor feed - Hornby R044 black lever switch or the excellent Peco PL26 are both passing contact levers and are just two of those readily available.
+Equally press to make non locking push button can be used, then two per point are needed.